Neurosurgery for metastatic lung cancer

 We recognize the importance of helping you control pain and maintain your mobility so you can follow your treatment regime without complications like pneumonia, other infections or even paralysis.

-Here, you’ll receive integrated care that addresses all the possible conditions and challenges that are unique to your situation.
-With therapies like surgery and radiation, the neurosurgical team can alleviate pain and help you maintain your mobility, which can mean anything from daily walks to just being able to use the bathroom or get out of bed.
+Here, you’ll have access to integrative care that addresses possible conditions and challenges that may be common to your situation.
+With therapies like surgery and radiation, the neurosurgical team may alleviate pain and help you maintain your mobility, which can mean anything from daily walks to just being able to use the bathroom or get out of bed.

-In addition to delivering advanced technology for brain and spinal cancer, your care team will also provide the other essential components of care, including nutritional, physical and emotional support.
+In addition to delivering advanced technology for brain and spinal cancer, your care team may also recommend other supportive care services, including nutritional, physical and emotional support.

 What is neurosurgery?